Bentonite: Filler

-Bentonite is used as a filler in a wide variety of products, including adhesives, cosmetics, paint, rubber, and soaps.
+Bentonite is used as a filler in a wide variety of products, including adhesives, cosmetics, paint, rubber, some greases, and soaps.
 It also acts as a stabilizer and extender in these products.

 Sealant

 The property of swelling on contact with water makes sodium bentonite useful as a sealant since it provides a self-sealing, low-permeability barrier.
 It is used to line the base of landfills to prevent migration of leachate, for confining metal pollutants of groundwater, and for the sealing of subsurface disposal systems for spent nuclear fuel.
 Similar uses include making slurry walls, waterproofing of below-grade walls, and forming other impermeable barriers, e.g., to seal off the annulus of a water well, to plug old wells.

 Bentonite can also be "sandwiched" between synthetic materials to create geosynthetic clay liners (GCLs) for the aforementioned purposes.
 This technique allows for more convenient transport and installation, and it greatly reduces the volume of bentonite required.
-It is also used to form a barrier around newly planted trees to constrain root growth so as to prevent damage to nearby pipes, footpaths, and other infrastructure.
-Farmers use bentonite to seal retention ponds and line canals.
+It is also used to form barriers around newly planted trees to constrain the growth of its roots: in order to prevent damage to any of the nearby footpaths, parking lots, playgrounds, etc; or any of the surrounding underground infrastructures like the pipes, drainage systems, sewers, etc. Farmers use bentonite to seal retention ponds and line canals.